 Arizona Anti-Bullying Required School Policies

 So, let’s first talk about what those policies must entail.
-The first part of that is there must be confidentiality when reporting alleged bullying.
-A parent, a guardian, a student, or another student who witnesses it, staff, or anyone really, within that environment can report incidents of bullying, and the school is required to keep that confidential.
+The first part is that there must be confidentiality when reporting alleged bullying.
+A parent, a guardian, a student, or another student who witnesses it, staff, or anyone in that environment can report bullying incidents, and the school must keep that confidential.

 What is Bullying?